MrSavage

 Martin Foss Andersen (born 2004), known as MrSavage, is a Norwegian esports player.
 He is a professional Fortnite player and qualified to both solos and duos with his teammate Benjyfishy at the 2019 Fortnite World Cup.
+Andersen has been associated with esports organisations 100 Thieves, NRG Esports, and Red Bull.
+His career earnings exceed $500,000.

 Career

 In July 2018, Andersen won the EU Solo Showdown.
 He got the fourth most points globally.

-Anderson finished 29th in solos and 14th in duos at the 2019 Fortnite World Cup, and earned $100,000 in total.
+Andersen finished 29th in solos and 14th in duos at the 2019 Fortnite World Cup, and earned $100,000 in total.

-On February 23, 2020, Anderson won the Fortnite tournament at Dreamhack Anaheim in California.
+On February 23, 2020, Andersen won the Fortnite tournament at Dreamhack Anaheim in California.